 I crowdsourced my readers and friends who live in DC for their favorite restaurants in Washington DC and man, did they direct me to some amazing restaurants with compelling stories!
 I spent a week in DC and slowly worked my way through these highly-recommended restaurants and came to understand what makes Washington DC such a food destination.
 Its diversity and history.
-People from all walks of life bringing people from all walks of life to their table with recipes developed out of love, history, and passion.
+People from all walks of life bring people from all walks of life to their table with recipes developed out of love, history, and passion.
 I hope you take the time to read some of the stories behind these restaurants.
 We have humanitarians, immigrants, and Chopped winners sharing their talents with the locals and visitors of Washington DC.

 Zaytinya, headed by humanitarian and James Beard Award-winning Chef José Andrés